-Central Coast College does not offer I-20 visa services to (M1) prospective students from other countries.
-Central Coast College does not offer English as a Second Language instruction.
-All instruction occurs in English language proficiency is documented by the admissions interview and receipt of prior education documentation.
+Central Coast College does not provide English as a Second Language instruction.
+All instruction occurs in English.
+Students are required to speak English when an instructional setting necessitates the use of English for educational or communication purposes.
+English language proficiency is documented by the admissions interview and receipt of prior education documentation.